Bayesian Mixed Multidimensional Scaling for Auditory Processing: Mixed Multidimensional Scaling

+\paragraph{On the Choice of the Gamma Likelihood.} Note that in our hierarchical framework, the Gamma likelihood for the observed distances $d_{j,s,r}^{(i)}$ is conditional on latent distances $\delta_{j,s,r}^{(i)}$ derived from a lower-dimensional feature space.
+Under this specification, the Euclidean structure enters through the conditional mean of $d_{j,s,r}^{(i)}$, while the sampling variances $\sigma_{\epsilon,j}^{2}$ accommodate varying noise levels across groups.
+The likelihood thus implicitly accounts for an error term, $\epsilon$, characterizing the variability of the observed distances $d_{j,s,r}^{(i)}$ around the latent distances $\delta_{j,s,r}^{(i)}$, which is itself a function of the underlying feature parameters $\eta_{j,s,h}^{(i)}$, as defined in \eqref{eq:shared_distGa_RE}.
+The model for these features $\eta_{j,s,h}^{(i)}$ and their associated priors are detailed in Sections \ref{sec: MMDS} and \ref{sec:priors}.
+By operating strictly within this conditional hierarchical framework, we fulfill our inference goals while avoiding the derivation of the induced marginal distribution, which remains analytically intractable.

+The choice of the Gamma distribution for the conditional likelihood provides a good framework for modeling dissimilarities on $(0,\infty)$, consistent with established practice in Bayesian MDS \citep[e.g.,][]{nguyen2017bayesian, yanchenko2020hierarchical}.
+Although parametric, the Gamma family offers some advantages over more rigid alternatives: unlike the log-Normal distribution \citep[e.g.,][]{ramsay1977maximum,ramsay1982some}, which is constrained by heavy tails and sparse mass near zero, or the truncated-Normal specification \citep[e.g.,][]{oh2001bayesian}, which is often dominated by its behavior at the origin, the Gamma distribution can smoothly transition from Exponential-like to Gaussian-like shapes (as \texttt{shape $=$ mean$^{2}$/variance} increases) while maintaining a robust intermediate tail behavior.

+While more flexible nonparametric approaches, such as mixture models, could be considered when larger sample sizes are available, in the present application, the sample size is relatively modest, and the empirical data exhibit means that substantially exceed their variances (Figure~\ref{fig: avg_Stimuli_dist}).
+In this high-shape regime (\texttt{shape} $\gg 1$), the Gamma, log-Normal, and truncated-Normal distributions all converge toward a symmetric, Gaussian-like form, rendering the specific choice of parametric family largely inconsequential.
+Overall, the parametric Gamma likelihood thus represents a parsimonious and robust choice for our current modeling requirements.

-Our modeling efforts concentrate henceforth on flexibly characterizing the latent features $\eta_{j,s,h}^{(i)}$.
-We model $\eta_{j,s,h}^{(i)}$ as a product of latent features shared across populations and subjects, $\eta_{j,s}$, and multiplicative coefficients specific to population $j$ and subject $i$ within population $j$.
+\paragraph{Modeling the Latent Features.} Our modeling efforts concentrate henceforth on flexibly characterizing the latent features $\eta_{j,s,h}^{(i)}$.
+Specifically, we model $\eta_{j,s,h}^{(i)}$ as a product of latent features shared across groups and subjects, $\eta_{s,h}$, and multiplicative coefficients specific to dimension $h$, group $j$, and subject $i$ within group $j$.
 That is, we let

-The subject-specific random coefficient $w_{j,h}^{(i)}$ varies across features $h$ allowing variation, and thus importance, of the dimensions across individuals between and within populations.
-We also allow a group-specific random coefficient $w_{j}$ that introduces more heterogeneity between subjects across groups than within groups, coherently with neuroscientific knowledge.
-Here, we assume the populations under consideration to be mutually exclusive.
-The weights $w_{j,h}^{(i)}$ do not really vary with the population index $j$ but the index $j$ is still included here to distinguish between the individuals from different populations: $w_{1,h}^{(1)}$ corresponds to individual 1 in population 1, and $w_{2,h}^{(1)}$ corresponds to individual 1 in population 2.